-In the “Relationships” module, Rita Springer talks about how we relate to God, the church, other people, and out of that become a healthy ministry leader.
+In the “Relationships” devotional, Rita Springer talks about how we relate to God, the church, other people, and out of that become a healthy ministry leader.

 Rita Springer started writing music for the church as part of the Vineyard Movement in the late 1980s into the ‘90s.
 Since then she has recorded six albums under Floodgate/Found Records, releasing passionate lyrics with prophetic undertones in songs like, “Worth It All”, “I Have to Believe” and “You Are Still Holy.”
 Rita and her son Justice live in Dallas, TX where Rita is a worship pastor at Gateway Church, and she continues to travel and lead worship all across the world.

-A downloadable PDF that goes along with each video lesson providing a synopsis on the lesson, digging deeper questions, and next steps.
+A downloadable PDF that goes along with each video providing a synopsis on the devotional, digging deeper questions, and next steps.

 Watch these videos on your phone, tablet, or computer!